-In 2022, 51% of our sales were derived from customers outside the U.S. In addition, many of our manufacturing operations, suppliers and employees are located outside the U.S. Since our growth strategy depends in part on our ability to further penetrate markets outside the U.S. and increase the localization of our products and services, we expect to continue to increase our sales and presence outside the U.S., particularly in the emerging markets.
+In 2023, 53% of our sales were derived from customers outside the U.S. In addition, many of our manufacturing operations, suppliers and employees are located outside the U.S. Since our growth strategy depends in part on our ability to further penetrate markets outside the U.S. and increase the localization of our products and services, we expect to continue to increase our sales and presence outside the U.S., particularly in the emerging markets.
 Our international business (and particularly our business in emerging markets) is subject to risks that are customarily encountered in non-U.S. operations, including:

-- interruption in the transportation of materials to us and finished goods to our customers; - differences in terms of sale, including payment terms; - local product preferences and product requirements; - changes in a country's or region's political or economic conditions, such as the devaluation of particular currencies; - trade protection measures, embargoes and import or export restrictions and requirements; - unexpected changes in laws or regulatory requirements, including changes in tax laws;

-- capital controls and limitations on ownership and on repatriation of earnings and cash; - the potential for nationalization of enterprises; - changes in medical reimbursement policies and programs; - limitations on legal rights and our ability to enforce such rights; - difficulty in staffing and managing widespread operations; - differing labor regulations; - difficulties in implementing restructuring actions on a timely or comprehensive basis; - differing protection of intellectual property; - greater uncertainty, risk, expense and delay in commercializing products in certain foreign jurisdictions, including with respect to product and other regulatory approvals; and - other factors beyond our control, such has terrorism, war, natural disasters and pandemics, including fluctuations in the severity and duration of the COVID-19 pandemic and resulting restrictions on business activity which may vary significantly by region.
+- interruption in the transportation of materials to us and finished goods to our customers; - differences in terms of sale, including payment terms; - local product preferences and product requirements; - changes in a country's or region's political or economic conditions, such as the devaluation of particular currencies; - trade protection measures, sanctions, increased trade barriers, imposition of significant tariffs on imports or exports, embargoes and import or export restrictions and requirements; - regulatory requirements, including, without limitation, anti-bribery, anti-corruption and laws pertaining to the accuracy of our internal books and records; - unexpected changes in laws or regulatory requirements, including changes in tax laws; - capital controls and limitations on ownership and on repatriation of earnings and cash; - the potential for nationalization of enterprises; - changes in medical reimbursement policies and programs; - limitations on legal rights and our ability to enforce such rights; - difficulty in staffing and managing widespread operations; - differing labor regulations; - difficulties in implementing restructuring actions on a timely or comprehensive basis; - differing protection of intellectual property; - greater uncertainty, risk, expense and delay in commercializing products in certain foreign jurisdictions, including with respect to product and other regulatory approvals; and - other factors beyond our control, such as terrorism, war, natural disasters and pandemics.